WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20240903-implementation_plan_undo_split_filtered_indices.md

 completed simultaneously to each other.
 Overall, this plan should result in about 5 main pull requests.

-1. Generate a usable `sensitivity` field for Elasticsearch documents (1 PR)
+1. Generate usable `sensitivity` fields for Elasticsearch documents (1 PR)
 1. Update API with new query method (behind feature flag) (2 PRs, one for search, one for moderation tools)
 1. Turn on feature flag in production and observe (1 minor infrastructure PR)